Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineInputAxisController.md

 ## Using PlayerInput and PlayerInputManager components with Cinemachine

-We assume you already know how to setup `PlayerInput` and `PlayerInputManager`.
+For more complex input configuration like supporting multiple devices, local multiplayer...
+You will need to receive inputs from the `PlayerInput` component provided by the Input System package.
+This section is assuming you already know how to setup this component.
 All the documentation can be found on the Input System package documentation page and samples.

 ### Read from PlayerInput component

-You will need a custom InputAxisController that receives axis from the PlayerInput component.
-Add this script to your CinemachineCamera and assign the `PlayerInput` field.
-The `behaviour` field must be set to `InvokeCSharpEvents`.
+To read values from a `PlayerInput` with a `behaviour` set to `InvokeCSharpEvents`, You need to create a custom `InputAxisController` that subscribes to `onActionTriggered`.
+The example bellow shows how to receive and wire those inputs accordingly.
+Add this script to your `CinemachineCamera` and assign the `PlayerInput` field.

 ```cs
 using UnityEngine;